MarufZak/study-logs/grokking-web-application-security/README.md

 <!ELEMENT age (#PCDATA) >
 ```

-DTD is deprecated and replaced by XML schemas, but still supported.
+DTD is deprecated and replaced by _XML schemas_, but still supported.
 Security concerns arise because DTD can be specified in inline way inside XML.

 DTD has feature where 'variables' can be specified, and these 'variables' are replaced in DTD before parsing.
 In following example, &company is going to be replaced to Rock and Gravel Company in XML document.
 Note that DTD is inlined inside XML.